 Colorado Springs Oktoberfest

-Now in it’s 49th year, the Denver Oktoberfest is one of the country’s longest-running.
-And since nothing goes better with beer than weiners, come on Sept 28 for the fest’s annual Long Dog Derby for full and half-breed dachshunds.
-Music, stein-hoisting contests and keg bowling with 350,000 of your fellow beer-loving friends throughout the course of the festival.
+Now in it’s 50th year, the Denver Oktoberfest is one of the country’s longest-running.
+Head to the Mile High City for music, stein-hoisting contests and keg bowling with 250,000 of your fellow beer-loving friends throughout the course of the festival.

 Castle Rock Oktoberfest

 Celebrating its 26th anniversary, the Castle Rock festival is anchored by the libations of local Rockyard Brewing, but adds nearly a dozen other local and regional craft brewers to the mix.
 Catch the free trolley shuttle service, so you can focus on your sampling.

 Ouray Community Center